fieldtrip/website/tutorial/mvpa_light.md

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP);

-Note that the metric is now a vector with 900 values, one for each time point.
+Note that the metric is now a vector with 900 values, one AUC value for each time point in the trial.
 It can be plotted as a function of time using

     plot(stat.metric.auc)

-For a slightly nicer plot, we can again use `mv_plot_result`.
+For a slightly nicer plot, one can again use `mv_plot_result`.
 As an additional parameter, we can pass the values for the time axis.
 This makes sure that the x-axis is formatted correctly.